RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 }
 ```

-All nested objects included in the "branches" object of the "vendor" category fall into the following subcategories:
+All nested objects included in the `branches` object of the `vendor` category fall into the following subcategories:
-* "product_family": The "product_family" category represents a general Red Hat product stream and includes one or more
+* `product_family`: Represents a general Red Hat product stream and includes one or more
-nested objects of the "product_name".
+nested objects of the `product_name` category .
-* "product_name": The "product_name" category represents a specific product release and is always nested under the
+* `product_name`: Represents a specific product release and is always nested under the
 corresponding "product_family"
-* "product_version": The "product version" category represents a specific component.
+* `product_version`: Represents a specific component.
 When displayed unnested, the
 component is not fixed yet and will not include a specific version number.
 Note: This will only be present in VEX files
 since CSAF files are per advisory and will only include fixed components.
-* "architecture": The "architecture" category represents fixed components by their architecture and includes nested
+* `architecture`: Represents fixed components by their architecture and includes nested
   "product_version" objects.
 These "product_version" will be fixed and provide the specific version number.

 ##### Product Family and Product Name Examples
-The "product_family" category represents a general Red Hat product stream and includes one or
+The `product_family` category represents a general Red Hat product stream and includes one or
-more nested objects of the "product_name" category that represents an individual release.
-The "product_name" object will
+more nested objects of the `product_name` category that represents an individual release.
+The `product_name` object will
 always include the name of the product, a product ID and a product identification helper in the form of a CPE.

-In the example below, you can see that the "product_family" object is for Red Hat Enterprise Linux 6 and nested within
+In the example below, you can see that the `product_family` object is for Red Hat Enterprise Linux 6 and nested within
-is the "product_name" object Red Hat Enterprise Linux 6 with the CPE "cpe:/o:redhat:enterprise_linux:6".
+is the `product_name` object Red Hat Enterprise Linux 6 with the CPE "cpe:/o:redhat:enterprise_linux:6".

 ```
 {